At Alpaca Farm, you can meet and learn about alpacas and llamas. Moreover, you can join horseback riding and stay in

 Alpaca farm is located near Mitzpe Ramon.
 And Mitzpe Ramon overlooks over Ramon Crater.
 At Mitzpe Ramon you can hike along the edge of the crater or visit Makhtesh Ramon visitors center.
 Inside Ramon Crater, you can visit HaMinsara and Ammonite Wall.
 And a little further ahead you can find Ein Avdat and Avdat National Parks.

 My daughter (who was four years old during the visit) enjoyed the visit.
 And since they have the shearing festival at the Alpaca Farm annually during Passover vacation, this would be the recommended visiting period.
 Thus, if you love animals, this can be a beautiful several hours attraction.

 Also, I have not explicitly mentioned, but the tour is aimed at families with children.

-Note: if you want to see full guide for this area, check out Mitzpe Ramon And Makhtesh Ramon post.
+Note: if you want to see the full guide for this area, check out Mitzpe Ramon And Makhtesh Ramon post.

 Have you ever been to Alpaca Farm?
 Tell us about your experience in the comments below.